Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Results and discussion

-The SNR is reported in Table ~\ref{tab:SNR} for all the models, assuming an integration time of 1 yr.
-Models with low metallicities should be detected by Advanced detectors with $SNR \sim 7-57$, so about $2-20$ times larger than the detection threshold of $SNR=2.5$ (for a false alarm rate and false dismissal rate of 10\% \citep{1999PhRvD..59j2001A}).
-Models with high metallicity are accessible at the detection threshold for model A but are out of reach for model B by a factor of a few.
-With Einstein Telescope, all the models should be detectable with very high signal-to-noise ratio, between $SNR \sim 39-4155$ for ET-B and $102-14485$ for ET-D.
+The S/N is reported in Table ~\ref{tab:SNR} for all the models, assuming an integration time of 1 yr.
+Models with low metallicities should be detected by advanced detectors with $\textrm{S/N} \sim 0.7-7$, so only an optimistic model will exceed the detection threshold of $\textrm{S/N}_{thr}=2.5$ (for a false-alarm rate and false-dismissal rate of 10\% \citep{1999PhRvD..59j2001A}).
+Models with high metallicity are beyond reach by the factor of a few.
+For populations with mixed metallicites only an optimistic model (A) is accessible, while a pessimistic model (B) is below the detection treshold.
+With the Einstein Telescope, all the models should be detectable with a very high signal-to-noise ratio of between $\textrm{S/N} \sim 13-471$ for ET-B and $24-855$ for ET-D.